tlienart/GPlot.jl/docs/src/index.md

 **Note**: the package is still being actively developed, feature requests, feedback or contributions are welcome.

-## Why GPlot.jl?
+## Why GPlot?

-I discovered the Graphics Layout Engine (GLE) a while back and liked the library though not the syntax and thought a wrapper for GLE in Julia with a matplotlib-like syntax was an interesting project to work on to learn more about graphics and Julia.
+I discovered the Graphics Layout Engine (GLE) a while back and liked what it could do though not the syntax and thought a wrapper for GLE in Julia with a matplotlib-like syntax was an interesting project to work on to learn more about graphics and Julia.
-A few hundreds of commits later and GPlot.jl is there and may be of interests or even useful to others.

-Of course the package is not as mature or feature complete as the current main plotting packages such as [Plots.jl](https://github.com/JuliaPlots/Plots.jl), [Makie.jl](https://github.com/JuliaPlots/Makie.jl), [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl), [Gadfly.jl](https://github.com/GiovineItalia/Gadfly.jl), [PGFPlots.jl](https://github.com/JuliaTeX/PGFPlots.jl), [PGFPlotsX.jl](https://github.com/KristofferC/PGFPlotsX.jl), etc. which you may prefer if you would rather avoid an experimental library.
+The package is not as mature or feature complete as the current main plotting packages such as [Plots.jl](https://github.com/JuliaPlots/Plots.jl), [Makie.jl](https://github.com/JuliaPlots/Makie.jl), [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl), [Gadfly.jl](https://github.com/GiovineItalia/Gadfly.jl), [PGFPlots.jl](https://github.com/JuliaTeX/PGFPlots.jl), [PGFPlotsX.jl](https://github.com/KristofferC/PGFPlotsX.jl), etc. which you may prefer if you would rather avoid an experimental library.

 ## How it works

-Basically GPlot.jl translates plotting commands such as `plot(1:5, randn(5))` into
+GPlot translates plotting commands such as `plot(1:5, randn(5))` into

 * one or several auxiliary files containing the relevant data,
 * a GLE script corresponding to how the data must be drawn.

 This is then passed to the GLE engine which produces the desired output.
-If LaTeX is used, then the GLE engine also uses `pdflatex` in the background to produce the output (this incurs an overhead).
+If LaTeX is used, the GLE engine also uses `pdflatex` in the background to produce the output (this incurs an overhead).

 The diagram below illustrates the workflow: